 - 15 minutes easy cool down with stretching

-Now you can do some simple math to determine HR training zones, either relative to your LTHR, or as a percentage.
+Now you can do some simple math to determine heart rate training zones, either relative to your LTHR, or as a percentage.
 These zones are starting points.
 Each test will have some variation as heart rates can vary from day to day depending on several factors.
-Taking 95% of your 20 minute average HR is just an estimate for your “true” threshold heart rate which could be determined with a 60 minute time trail.
+Taking 95% of your 20-minute average HR is just an estimate for your “true” threshold heart rate which could be determined with a 60-minute time trial.

-As long as you maintain the same conditions from test to test, the 20 minute test is excellent for maintaining your current heart rate zones and measuring progress from test to test througout the season.
-Record in your trianing log your 20 minute heart rate average, the total distance covered for the test and the average speed of the test.
+As long as you maintain the same conditions from test to test, the 20-minute test is excellent for maintaining your current heart rate zones and measuring progress from test to test throughout the season.
+Record in your training logs your 20-minute heart rate average, the total distance covered for the test and the average speed of the test.